New York Avenue Bridge (Anacostia River): Bridge construction

 In 1949, a bill was introduced in Congress to complete the Baltimore-Washington Parkway.
 Hearings on the bill were held in 1950.
 Gordon R. Young, engineer with the D.C.
 Highways Department argued for federal funding of the D.C. portion of the project.
 The cost of connecting the parkway to city streets would be $2.25 million, he said.
 Constructing an interchange, bridge, and other aspects of the parkway would overwhelm the city's small roads and bridges budget.
 Young also argued for extension of the parkway south along the eastern banks of the Anacostia River.
 The parkway would be of little value, he concluded, to intra-District travel, but could serve as a bypass for heavy trucks traveling south.
 The House Committee on Public Works agreed, and added 0.5 mi of parkway inside the District of Columbia (between the District line and South Dakota Avenue NE) to federalize the bridge and interchange as Young had requested.
 President Harry S. Truman signed the bill into law on August 3, 1950.

 The New York Avenue Bridge was part of a larger project which included an overpass over the tracks of the Pennsylvania Railroad, an overpass over South Dakota Avenue NE, and extensions of both New York Avenue and South Dakota Avenue.
-The cost of the railroad overpass was estimated at about $200,000, and the South Dakota Avenue overpass at about $300,000.
+The cost of the railroad overpass was estimated at $200,000, and the South Dakota Avenue overpass at about $300,000.
 New York Avenue NE ended at an intersection with Bladensburg Road, and no grading or road existed beyond that point.
 South Dakota Avenue NE extended from Bladensburg Road NE to about 33rd Place NE, but this four block stretch was merely a graded dirt road.
 The design of the Baltimore-Washington Parkway required New York Avenue NE to have six lanes from the Kenilworth Interchange to South Dakota Avenue NE, and then shift to four lanes between South Dakota Avenue NE and Bladensburg Road NE.
 South Dakota Avenue NE would have four lanes between New York Avenue NE and Bladensburg Road NE, then drop to the street's existing two lanes beyond that.
 Grading and paving of New York Avenue NE from Bladensburg Road to the Pennsylvania Railroad tracks was anticipated to cost $150,000, while grading and building New York Avenue from South Dakota Avenue NE to the border of Anacostia Park was estimated at $70,500.
 (Anacostia Park was federal land, therefore any bridge or roadway through or over the park was a federal responsibility.)
 The city estimated it would take $160,000 to pave South Dakota Avenue NE from Bladensburg Road to New York Avenue NE.
 The total cost of the entire project was estimated in November 1950 at $2.38 million.